-As you work through your Job Decision Matrix recognize that you should focus on what is important to you NOW, not what you imagine might be important to you in the future, or what you used to care about.
-(This goes along with another career belief I have: you should change jobs at least every 3 years; but that’s a topic for another day).
+As you work through your Job Decision Matrix focus on what is important to you NOW, not what you imagine might be important to you in the future, or what you used to care about.

-Buckets are simply groupings of similar things that you can stack-rank.It seems like most people end up with something like 6 to 8 buckets.
+Buckets are simply groupings of similar things that you stack-rank from left-to-right.
+Most people end up with something like 6 to 8 buckets.

 Let’s use a fictional character to illustrate.
-Ralph is right out of a masters degree in Comp Sci and looking for his first real job.
-He hooked up with his high-school girlfriend in college and is already married.
-He believes he wants to be a professional software developer.
-His wife has family in Seattle and she really loves it here.
-They currently live near downtown Seattle.
-They don’t have kids yet and love to travel.
-Ralph’s wife has a job and makes an OK amount of coin.
+Laurie is right out of a masters degree in Comp Sci and looking for her first real job.
+She hooked up with her high-school boyfriend in college and is already married.
+She believes she wants to be a professional software developer.
+Her husband has family in Seattle and really loves it here.
+They currently live near downtown Seattle and don’t have kids yet and love to travel.
+Laruie’s husband has a job and makes an OK amount of coin.

-Here’s what the top-left portion of Ralph’s Job Decision Matrix might look like:
+Here’s what the top-left portion of Laurie’s Job Decision Matrix might look like:

 |Company Size||Location||Technical Domain||Money|

-Ralph’s not an entrepreneur.
-He really just wants to start his career off with a solid job.
-So he’s identified that getting a job with an established company is the most important thing for him right now.
-Company Size is his most important bucket, and within that bucket Big Company comes first.
+Laurie’s not an entrepreneur.
+She really just wants to start her career off with a solid job.
+So she’s identified that getting a job with an established company is the most important thing for him right now.
+Company Size is her most important bucket, and within that bucket Big Company comes first.

-Ralph’s smart enough to know he won’t be happy unless his wife is happy; living in Seattle is super important.
-He’d prefer not to have to commute to the Eastside (what we call the suburbs here), so he stack-ranks Seattle (Downtown) above an Eastside job, but push-come to shove, he’d take a job on the Eastside.
+Laurie’s smart enough to know she won’t be happy unless her husband is happy; living in Seattle is super important.
+They’d prefer not to have to commute to the Eastside (what we call the suburbs here), so she stack-ranks Seattle (Downtown) above an Eastside job, but push-come to shove, she’d take a job on the Eastside.
 And if a really great job came up in Portland they’d take it.

-Because Ralph’s wife works, Ralph has the luxury of being able to prioritize what he works on, the Technical Domain, above money.
-As you can see, he’s a back-end kind of guy, but if he found a job building mobile apps he’d seriously consider it.
+Because Laurie’s husband also works, Laurie has the luxury of being able to prioritize what she works on, the Technical Domain, above money.
+As you can see, she’s a into ML and data science, but if she found a job working on robotics she’d seriously consider it.

 This example is a good start.
 I encourage people to have 6 or 7 buckets though because there a few buckets I find people don’t normally think about that prove helpful.
 More on these other buckets below.